ashleymcnamara/Developer-Advocate-Bit/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 Please contact me if you wish to use any of this artwork for commercial purposes (anywhere revenue is obtained, including advertising).
+Also, please contact me before altering any of the designs.

 ## Find me on Twitter: